Terrazzo: Production

-Terrazzo artisans create walls, floors, patios, and panels by exposing marble chips and other fine aggregates on the surface of finished concrete or epoxy-resin.
+Terrazzo artisans create walls, countertops, floors, patios, sinks, and panels by exposing marble chips and other fine aggregates on the surface of finished concrete or epoxy-resin.
 Much of the preliminary work of terrazzo workers is similar to that of cement masons.
 Marble-chip, cementitious terrazzo requires three layers of materials.
 First, cement masons or terrazzo workers build a solid, level concrete foundation that is 3 to 4 in deep.
 After the forms are removed from the foundation, workers add a 1 in layer of sandy concrete.
 Before this layer sets, terrazzo workers partially embed metal divider strips in the concrete wherever there is to be a joint or change of color in the terrazzo.
 For the final layer, terrazzo workers blend and place into each of the panels a fine marble chip mixture that may be color-pigmented.
 While the mixture is still wet, workers toss additional marble chips of various colors into each panel and roll a weighted roller (100–125 lb) over the entire surface.

 In the 1970s, polymer-based terrazzo was introduced and is called thin-set terrazzo.
 Initially polyester and vinyl ester resins were used as the binder resin.
 Today, most of the terrazzo installed is epoxy terrazzo.
 The advantages of this material over cementitious terrazzo include a wider selection of colors, 1/4 to 3/8 in installation thickness, lighter weight, faster installation, impermeable finish, higher strength, and less susceptibility to cracking.
 The disadvantage of epoxy resin–based terrazzo is that it can only be used for interior, not exterior, applications.
 Epoxy-based terrazzo will lose its color and slightly peel when used outdoors, whereas cement-based terrazzo will not.
 In addition to marble aggregate blends, other aggregates have been used, such as mother of pearl and abalone shell.
 Recycled aggregates include: glass, porcelain, concrete, and metal.
 Shapes and medallions can be fabricated on site by bending divider strips, or off site by water-jet cutting.

 When the terrazzo is thoroughly cured, helpers grind it with a terrazzo grinder, which is somewhat like a floor polisher, only much heavier.
 Slight depressions left by the grinding are filled with a matching grout material and hand-troweled for a smooth, uniform surface; it is then cleaned, polished, and sealed.